Distributed Computing by Mobile Robots: Uniform Circle Formation: Model and Terminology

 \section{Model and Terminology}

 The system consists of a \emph{swarm} $\mathcal{R} = \{ r_1 ,\cdots, r_{n}\}$ of \emph{mobile robots}, which are computational entities moving and operating in the Euclidean plane $\mathbb R^2$.
-Each robot can move freely and continuously in the plane, and operates in \emph{Look--Compute--Move} cycles.
+Each robot can move freely and continuously in the plane, and operates in \emph{Look-Compute-Move} cycles.

 \paragraph{Look, Compute, and Move phases.} The three phases of each cycle are as follows. \begin{enumerate} \item In the Look phase, a robot takes an instantaneous snapshot of the positions of all robots in the swarm.
 This snapshot is expressed as an $n$-uple of points in the robot's coordinate system, which is an orthogonal Cartesian system whose origin is the robot's current location. \item In the Compute phase, a robot executes a deterministic algorithm, which is the same for all robots, and computes a destination point in its own coordinate system.
 The only input to such an algorithm is the snapshot taken in the previous Look phase. \item In the Move phase, a robot moves toward the destination point that it computed in the previous Compute phase.
 At each instant, the velocity of the robot is either null or it is directed toward the destination point. \end{enumerate} After a Move phase is done, the next cycle begins with a new Look phase, and so on.